miyagawa/rack-vcr/README.md

 end

 Rack::Builder.new do
-  use Rack::VCR, replay: true, cassette: "test" run MyApp end
+  use Rack::VCR, replay: true,
+    cassette: "test", record: :new_episodes run MyApp end
 ```

 With the above setting, Rack::VCR will try to locate the cassette named "test" to replay if the request matches with what's recorded, and fall through to the original application if it's not there.
+It also records the result to the cassette for further requests with the `:record` option set to `:new_episodes`.

+You can set `:record` option to `:none` for example, to only serve what's already recorded in the cassette.
+The default value for `:record` option is `:new_episodes`.

 To customize the cassette name in runtime, you can write a custom piece of Rack middleware around Rack::VCR to wrap the application in `VCR.use_cassette` with its own `:record` option.